ananyab99/fraud-detection/README.md

 Final result of analysis:

-The accuracy obtained is 90 (Random Forest algorithm)
+The accuracy obtained is 99 (Isolation Forest algorithm)